suriyaaos/suriyaaos/INSTALL.md

 ## Run Vagrant

 Download the .zip-File and extract it.
 If you want to run it on Windows 8.1 put the folder under `C:\YourUsername`.
 I put that under `C:\Suriyaa`.

-Type than this into your command line:
+After that type this into your command line:

     cd suriyaaos
     vagrant	up